Christy Dignam: Diagnoses

 Upon returning to consciousness, Dignam spoke of having had a near-death experience that prompted doctors to inject him with two shots of adrenaline.
-Dignam said, "There was a blockage in my arm where the adrenaline was going in so they had to slit the side of my neck, straight into the jugular and right down into my heart.
+Dignam said, "There was a blockage in my arm where the adrenaline was going in, so they had to slit the side of my neck, straight into the jugular and right down into my heart.
 I felt like I had died for a minute or so, nothing seemed to matter, then suddenly the adrenaline restarted my heart."
 He underwent chemotherapy for the condition, and as of September 2017, was continuing to receive chemotherapy.

-As of 2013, he had been receiving treatment for amyloidosis.
-In July 2022, he was re-admitted to hospital.
+From 2013, he was in receipt of treatment for amyloidosis however he continued to perform and make public appearances until his condition worsened.

 On 16 January 2023, his family announced that Dignam was home since December 2022 and receiving palliative care.

+Death

+Dignam died at home on 13 June 2023, at the age of 63.
+Numerous public figures paid tribute to Dignam following his death, including President of Ireland Michael D. Higgins and U2 frontman Bono.